Hack6rapu/devops/README.md

-#This is for devops readme file.
+#This is for devops readme file b1